tyomaiva/first-rust-course/src/enums.md

     println!("{:?}", problematic_function());
 }
 ```
 + Compare this approach with C++/Java/Python exceptions, where error propagation is _non-local_ and you may easily get an exception at runtime that you were not even aware of and which crashes the application!
-(Or even worse, catch all exceptions in a paranoic fashion, just to be on the safe side.)
+(Or even worse, bloat the code with catching all potential exceptions in a paranoic fashion, just to be on the safe side.)

+## Resources for deeper understanding
++ [Chapter 6](https://doc.rust-lang.org/book/ch06-00-enums.html), [also here](https://doc.rust-lang.org/book/ch02-00-guessing-game-tutorial.html#handling-potential-failure-with-the-result-type) and [here](https://doc.rust-lang.org/book/ch09-02-recoverable-errors-with-result.html) in the Rust book